ares466/aws-notes/devops-pro/QUICK_FACTS.md

 **CodeCommit**
 - CodeCommit supports notification rules that support SNS or AWS Chatbot (Slack) based on repository actions (e.g., commits, new PRs).
+- `git-secrets` scans commits and prevents merges based on secrets in the code.
+Use this solution to prevent credentials from entering a repo.

 **CodeDeploy**
-- CodeDeploy requires the CodeDeploy agent to be installed on the target server.
-CodeDeploy supports EC2, ECS, Lambda, and on-prem servers.
+- CodeDeploy requires the CodeDeploy agent to be installed on the target server (EC2 and on-prem).
+If configured, CodeDeploy can automatically install the agent using SSM.
+- CodeDeploy supports EC2, ECS, Lambda, and on-prem servers.
 - CodeDeploy builds can be customized using the `appspec.yaml` configuraiton file.
 - CodeDeploy supports lifecycle hooks for custom install, initialization, and validation operations via Lambda.
 Hooks can be added to the following phases of a deployment:
    - `BeforeInstall`